CodelyTV/php-basic-skeleton/README.md

 ## How To Start

-You have 2 different alternatives: Using our [Packagist project](https://packagist.org/packages/codelytv/php-bootstrap) with Composer, or manually cloning [this repo](https://github.com/CodelyTV/php-bootstrap/):
+You have 3 different alternatives: Using our [Packagist project](https://packagist.org/packages/codelytv/php-bootstrap) with Composer, manually cloning [this repo](https://github.com/CodelyTV/php-bootstrap/) or using Docker:

 ### Using Composer